Security Tip (ST05-017)

 - Encrypt files – If you are storing personal or corporate information, see if your device offers the option to encrypt the files.
 By encrypting files, you ensure that unauthorized people can't view data even if they can physically access it.
 When you use encryption, it is important to remember your passwords and passphrases; if you forget or lose them, you may lose your data.

-- Be cautious of public Wi-Fi networks – Before you connect to any public wireless hotspot—like on an airplane or in an airport, hotel, train/bus station or café:
+- Be cautious of public Wi-Fi networks – Follow these recommendations when connecting to any public wireless hotspot—like on an airplane or in an airport, hotel, train/bus station or café:

-- Be sure to confirm the name of the network and exact login procedures with appropriate staff to ensure that the network is legitimate.
+- Confirm the name of the network and exact login procedures with appropriate staff to ensure that the network is legitimate.

 - Do not conduct sensitive activities, such as online shopping, banking, or sensitive work, using a public wireless network.